|Size:||5.25 in x 8.0 in|

 “Desmond Alexander has produced a concise, readable introduction to the distinctives of each of the four New Testament Gospels and the process of their composition.
 Written clearly and simply, will helpful charts and diagrams, this small book reflects what a broad cross-section of evangelical New Testament scholars today believe.
 I recommend it warmly.”

-Craig L. Blomberg, Distinguished Professor of New Testament, Denver Seminary
+Craig L. Blomberg, Distinguished Professor Emeritus of New Testament, Denver Seminary

 “Discovering Jesus has been an invaluable tool for our congregation.
 We used the charts and outlines for our Gospels class last summer.
 Discovering Jesus helped our people understand each gospel in a clear and systematic way.”